oszuidwest/zwfm-babbel/docs/API_REFERENCE.md

 - `like` - pattern matching
 - `in` - comma-separated values
 - `null` - is/isn't null
+- `band` - bitwise AND (for bitmask fields, returns records where field & value != 0)

 **URL Encoding:** Bracket characters `[` and `]` must be URL-encoded as `%5B` and `%5D` when using HTTP clients like curl.
 Most modern HTTP libraries (axios, fetch, etc.) handle this encoding automatically.
  |